-There is high end and Budget accommodation but the most famous are Katara lodge, Jacana Safari Lodge, Kingfisher camp as well as Kyambura Gorge Safari Lodge.
+It is high-end and Budget accommodation but the most famous are Katara Lodge, Jacana Safari Lodge, Kingfisher camp as well as Kyambura Gorge Safari Lodge.

 The most famous primates in Kyambura Gorge include:

-chimpanzees, the black & white Colobus monkeys, olive baboons as well as the red tailed monkeys, among many other species of primates.
+chimpanzees, the black & white Colobus monkeys, olive baboons as well as red-tailed monkeys, among many other species of primates.